AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/express-unavailable-error.md

 #### Server/CDN Configuration

 Some servers or CDNs (like AWS CloudFront) are configured to [strip the Referrer header](https://stackoverflow.com/questions/24343001/amazon-cloudfront-removes-referer-header) by default.
 Check your server or CDN settings to ensure the Referrer header is allowed and passed through.
-In AWS CloudFront, review the [behavior settings](https://aws.amazon.com/blogs/aws/enhanced-cloudfront-customization/) and enable or whitelist the Referrer header in cache policies.
+Review the [behavior settings](https://aws.amazon.com/blogs/aws/enhanced-cloudfront-customization/) in AWS CloudFront and enable or allow-list the Referrer header in cache policies.

 #### Referrer Policy or Meta Tags